 “The Anarchy” (1135-1153)

-- Stephen initially claimed the throne in 1135 despite prior promises to support Maud.
-He was briefly captured and imprisoned in the mayhem and Maud became Queen in 1141.
+- Stephen initially claimed the throne in 1135 despite prior promises to support Matilda.
+He was briefly captured and imprisoned in the mayhem and Matilda became Queen in 1141.

 - The two sides settled, thanks to the intervention of the Church, with the signing of the Treaty of Winchester in 1153 which acknowledged Henry as heir to the throne.

-For this reading I used Winston Churchill’s essential History of English Speaking Peoples, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, David Starkey’s Crown and Country, and The Anglo-Saxon Chronicle.
+For this reading I used Winston Churchill’s essential History of English Speaking Peoples, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, David Starkey’s Crown and Country, Matthew Paris’s chronicles, the writings of A.L.
+Poole, and The Anglo-Saxon Chronicle.